 The result was corruption, mediocrity, social ruin, state-sponsored drug pedalling, self-enrichment, a complete disregard for civil and human rights, and a cynical manipulation of Burma's complex ethnic mix.

 Ne Win learnt well from the British colonialists, applying their tried and tested policy of divide and rule to engineer his ascendancy and then subjugate and exploit those whose legitimate claims were used as the pretext for his rise.

 In Ne Win's socialist state everyone was equally abused and equally suspicious.
 Nothing changed under Than Shwe.
 If anything the situation got worse.
 While the Burmese were squeezed ever more tightly, the international community, and the UN in particular, were made to look like fools by the junta's shadow plays.

+Burma's ongoing problems do not stop with the Rohingya.
 Political arrests continue.
 There has been no final settlement with the Shan, Karen and Kachin and other ethnic groups.
 Armed conflict continues.
-Hundreds of thousands remain displaced because of the ethnic conflicts.
-The Rohingya Muslim minority face severe, often violent discrimination and are denied citizenship.
+Hundreds of thousands remain displaced.
 Most of the repressive legislation from the old regime remains on the books.
 Human rights abuses continue, including arbitrary detention, land confiscation, rape and torture.
 Spending on the military accounts for about 25% of the government's budget.
 Children are still being recruited as soldiers.